LeaderNess · IFS Inner Work

 Emergency Blocker • Avoidance

-Core wound: attempt linked to shame — not starting means not failing
+What drives it: attempt linked to shame — not starting means not failing

 “I procrastinate on everything that matters.
 Starting means I might fail, and failing means I’m worthless.”